Carnarvon Wanderers F.C.: History

-Although a Carnarvon Wanderers was reported to have lost at the Carnarvon Athletic second team in December 1883, this particular club was founded in November 1885.
+Although a team called Carnarvon Wanderers was reported to have lost at the Carnarvon Athletic second team in December 1883, this particular club was founded in November 1885.
 The first competition success was at the annual Carnarvon Boxing Day tournament in 1885, beating Carnarvon Athletic's first team in the final.
-During the 1885-86 season the Wanderers had two remarkable matches with Bangor, losing 9-0 in the first (apparently because they were "palpably afraid of being molested") but winning 7-0 in the second.
+During the 1885–86 season the Wanderers had two remarkable matches against Bangor, losing 9–0 in the first (apparently because they were "palpably afraid of being molested") but winning 7–0 in the second.